tinacms/tinacms/packages/react-tinacms-github/README.md

 ## Next steps

 Now that we have configured our front-end to use Github, we will need to setup some backend functions to handle authentication.
-If you are using Nextjs, you may want to use the [next-tinacms-github](https://github.com/tinacms/tinacms/tree/master/packages/next-tinacms-github) package.
+If you are using Next.js, you may want to use the [next-tinacms-github](https://github.com/tinacms/tinacms/tree/master/packages/next-tinacms-github) package.

 ## Toolbar and form plugins

-### Github Delete Action
+### GitHub Delete Action

-This is a delete action for [the github client](https://tinacms.org/docs/packages/github-client).
+This is a delete action for the GitHub client.

 It will **delete the entire form file**.
 So the primary use case would be dynamic pages like blog pages or docs pages.
 (Commonly used with markdown files but could be any file format)